idealius/cointoss_singularity/README.md

 ***Yet, there is still a nonzero possibilty of getting all heads/tails (or close to) when looking at 2^(trials - x) where x is the gap before we reach 2^(trials).
 So, if we cycle through x from a logarithmic or linear series of numbers this program will show those nonzero probabilities, and their level.***

-Protip: Only simulate tosses when attempting to see confirm validity, it will take forever to simulate trials in other cases.
+Protip: Only simulate tosses when attempting to confirm validity of the predictive algorthim, it will take forever to simulate trials in other cases.

 ## But, how do we calculate that?